istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 Starting with Istio 1.8, the Istio agent on the sidecar will ship with a caching DNS proxy, programmed dynamically by Istiod.
-Istiod pushes the hostname to IP address mappings for all the services that the application may access based on the Kubernetes services and service entries in the cluster.
+Istiod pushes the hostname-to-IP-address mappings for all the services that the application may access based on the Kubernetes services and service entries in the cluster.
 DNS lookup queries from the application are transparently intercepted and served by the Istio agent in the pod or